Anti-graft agency detective, investigating Ukraine's largest corruption scandal, released from custody

 Mahamedrasulov's release comes just days after Andriy Yermak, also reportedly being implicated in a corruption scandal, was dismissed from his position as head of the President's Office.

 Yermak's far-reaching powers and desire for control have been widely discussed among Ukrainian and foreign officials.
-Those who spoke with the Kyiv Independent have said with confidence that it was Yermak who pulled the trigger on the July attack against the country's anti-corruption institutions.
+Those who spoke with the Kyiv Independent have said that it was Yermak who pulled the trigger on the July attack against the country's anti-corruption institutions.